 About Anne

-Her work is shaped by lived experience with significant transition.
-As a professional singer who later experienced profound hearing loss and became a bilateral cochlear implant recipient, Anne faced the loss—and retraining—of her musical perception and professional identity.
-Navigating that period of disruption and adaptation fundamentally changed how she understands listening, attention, and growth.
+As a professional singer who later experienced profound hearing loss and became a bilateral cochlear implant recipient, Anne faced both the loss and retraining of her musical perception and professional identity.

 Alongside her independent work through the Center for Arts & Wellbeing, Anne collaborates with research and practice initiatives including the International Arts + Mind Lab at Johns Hopkins University.
 Across all contexts, her work is guided by a commitment to accessibility, belonging, and the belief that creativity is a vital resource for individual and collective wellbeing.